Earth to activists: Even if confirmed by the Senate, Brett Kavanaugh doesn’t mean an end to abortion or even Roe.

 Don’t get me wrong, replacing Kennedy with Brett Kavanaugh does put overturning Roe in our sights.
 And if Ruth Bader Ginsburg (85) and Stephen Breyer (81) retire during the Trump presidency, then we can confidently regard the increased chances of Roe v.
 Wade finally landing on the ash heap of history where it belongs.
 But we need a few more Trump-nominated justices before we can start thinking we are on the verge of abolishing abortion altogether.

-Even if Roe is overturn, the battle to outlaw abortion would likely be only just beginning because prior to Roe, the issue of abortion was left to the states to decide.
+Even if Roe is overturned, the battle to outlaw abortion would likely be only just beginning because prior to Roe, the issue of abortion was left to the states.
 Thus, the most likely result of Roe being overturned is the return of the abortion issue to state legislatures.

 There is an outside chance that the court could end abortion, but it is small.
 As Josh Craddock recently wrote for Harvard Law’s academic journal, the 14th amendment clearly prevents the states from allowing “people” to be killed based on arbitrary differences.
 The question is then, are the preborn “people?”
 Based on the definitions of the word and the understandings of it when the 14th amendment was authored, Craddock argues that preborn humans are in fact “people” entitled to equal protection of the law under the 14th amendment.